gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-17/research-topics.md

 # Research Topics

-* Adding CSS styles
+* Adding more CSS styles
-* Listening to events
+* events type to Listening to
 * Modifying Classes and Attributes
 * removeChild(), replaceChild(), insertBefore() methods.